liweiyap/metawear-impl/README.md

 ## Description of Problem
 1. Expected to print the message `Board initialised` from `initBoard(board)` with a status of `0` (`MBL_MW_STATUS_OK`).
 2. Instead, observed the message `Error initialising board` from `initBoard(board)` with a status of `16` (`MBL_MW_STATUS_ERROR_TIMEOUT`).
-3. The steps leading up to this behaviour:
+3. The steps leading up to this behaviour in `main.cpp`:
-  * In `main.cpp`, a `WarbleGatt` object is first created using the device MAC address and the host HCI address.
+  * A `WarbleGatt` object is first created using the device MAC address and the host HCI address.
-  * Connection to device MAC address via `warble_gatt_connect_async` is successful.
+  * Connection to the device MAC address via `warble_gatt_connect_async` is successful.
   * An `MblMwBtleConnection` object is created using our own implementations of the GATT operations.
   * An `MblMwMetaWearBoard` object is instantiated using `mbl_mw_metawearboard_create`.
   * Finally, `initBoard(board)` calls `mbl_mw_metawearboard_initialize`, which initialises the internal state of the `MblMwMetaWearBoard` object.
 This is where the observed message is printed.